Medicinal Mushrooms Benefits: How Mushrooms May Supercharge Your Immune System

 Mushrooms have long since fascinated humans, subjecting themselves to ample legends associated with outer space, fairies, witches, demons, werewolves as well as healing, protective, and fertility rituals1.
 Medicinal mushroom benefits may enable you to live a healthier life in more ways than one.

-But science and Western medicine has only caught up to the lore surrounding them in recent years.
+But science and Western medicine has only caught up to the lore surrounding these medicinal mushrooms in recent years.

 Now, more and more research backing these claims is surfacing.
 While the current research centres on oncology and immunology, the potential of these mushrooms are practically illimitable.